Benefits Investigation Support

 Investigation of patient eligibility and coverage:

-- Patient-specific benefits, including investigation for both IV induction and SC maintenance doses for Crohn’s disease patients
+- Patient-specific benefits, including investigation for both IV induction and SC maintenance doses for Crohn’s disease and ulcerative colitis patients

 - Requirements for prior authorization process